-Chuck Martin is a New York Times Business Bestselling author, futurist and has been a leader in emerging digital technologies for more than two decades.
+Chuck Martin is a New York Times Business Bestselling author, futurist, and leader in emerging digital technologies for more than two decades.

 Fee Range: $ $20,000 - $30,000